 Here, we’ll discuss nine things you should know about anxiety medications.
 This discussion focuses on SSRIs, SNRIs, and benzodiazepines.

 Side effects can vary by medication and medication class.

 Common side effects of SSRI or SNRI antidepressants include:

 Common side effects of benzodiazepines include:

-Of all the medications described here, benzodiazepines have the highest risk for side effects.
-It’s possible to become dependent on them and build tolerance to them.
+Benzodiazepines have the highest risk for side effects out of the available anxiety medications.
+It’s possible to become dependent on them and build tolerance.
 Over time, you may need higher doses to experience the same effects.

-Suicidal thoughts and behaviors are a serious side effect associated with antidepressants.
-You should talk to your healthcare provider right away if you experience this while taking an antidepressant.
+Suicidal thoughts and behaviors are a serious side effect associated with all antidepressants.
+You should talk to your healthcare provider right away if you experience any thoughts of self-harm or suicide while taking an antidepressant.

-Antidepressants may take 2 to 6 weeks to start working.
+Antidepressants may take 1 to 2 weeks to start working, but it can take up to 8 weeks to see their full effects.
 This time frame can vary, and it may take longer in some cases.

 Benzodiazepines work quickly, often within hours or less.
 A person may experience improvements in their symptoms soon after they’re taken.